spack/spack-tutorial/tutorial_spack_scripting.rst

 queries of attributes with matching values, not values they do *not* have.
 In other words, we cannot use the ``spack find`` command for all packages that *do not* satisfy a certain criterion.

-Using the python interface, we can now perform such queries.
+We *can* use the python interface to write these types of queries.
 For example, let's find all packages that were compiled with ``gcc`` but do not depend on ``mpich``.
 We can do this by using custom python code and Spack database queries.
 We will use the ``spack.cmd.display_specs``